 The answers to those questions could fill several books.
 But they produce examples of white privilege that you won’t find in many broad explainer pieces.

 For example, the ability to accumulate wealth has long been a white privilege—a privilege created by overt, systemic racism in both the public and private sectors.
-In 2014, the Pew Research Center released a report that revealed the average net worth of a white household was $141,900; for black and Hispanic households, that dropped to $11,000 and $13,700, respectively.
+In 2014, the Pew Research Center released a report that revealed the median net worth of a white household was $141,900; for black and Hispanic households, that dropped to $11,000 and $13,700, respectively.
 The gap is huge, and the great “equalizers” don’t narrow it.
 Research from Brandeis University and Demos found that the racial wealth gap is not closed when people of color attend college (the median white person who went to college has 7.2 times more wealth than the median black person who went to college, and 3.9 times more than the median Latino person who went to college).
 Nor do they close the gap when they work full time, or when they spend less and save more.

 The gap, instead, relies largely on inheritance—wealth passed from one generation to the next.
 And that wealth often comes in the form of inherited homes with value.
 When white families are able to accumulate wealth because of their earning power or home value, they are more likely to support their children into early adulthood, helping with expenses such as college education, first cars and first homes.
 The cycle continues.